Open Science and Research Data Management Policies in Slovenia

 Digital Preservation Policy of the Social Science Data Archives

 The Digital Preservation Policy of the Social Science Data Archives establishes guidelines, responsibilities, roles, and a control system for data management.
 This ensures that the archive fulfills its core objective of ensuring the long-term availability of data and maintains its reputation as a trustworthy repository among users, data providers, and funding entities.
 The policy outlines the archive's organizational structure, procedures for managing digital objects, data access protocols, information technology architecture, and security and risk management measures.
 The document can be accessed on the website of the Social Science Data Archives.

 - Before 2015

 - National Strategy of Open Access to Scientific Publications and Research Data in Slovenia 2015−2020

-- The Scientific Research and Innovation Activities Act (ZZrID)
+- Scientific Research and Innovation Activities Act (ZZrID)

-- The Resolution on the Slovenian Scientific Research and Innovation Strategy 2030 (ReZrIS30)
+- Resolution on the Slovenian Scientific Research and Innovation Strategy 2030 (ReZrIS30)

 - Public Information Access Act and its amendments

-- The Regulation on the Implementation of Scientific Research in Alignment with the Principles of Open Science
+- Decree on the Implementation of Scientific Research in Accordance with the Principles of Open Science